crate/crate/blackbox/docs/general/builtins/aggregation.rst

 ::

     cr> select sum(name), kind from locations group by kind order by sum(name) desc;
-    SQLActionException[SQLParseException: Cannot cast name to type [double, float, long, integer, short, byte]]
+    SQLActionException[SQLParseException: Cannot cast name to type [double precision, real, bigint, integer, smallint, char]]

 ``avg`` and ``mean``
 ====================

-The ``avg`` and ``mean`` aggregation function returns the arithmetic mean, the *average*, of all values in a column that are not ``NULL`` as a double value.
+The ``avg`` and ``mean`` aggregation function returns the arithmetic mean, the *average*, of all values in a column that are not ``NULL`` as a ``double precision`` value.
 It accepts all numeric columns and timestamp columns as single argument.
 Using ``avg`` on other column types is not allowed.

 Example::